A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Batch Adaptation

 \subsubsection{Dynamic Inference}

-Upon multiple pre-trained models learned from the source data, a few works \cite{wang2021efficient,foll2022gated,zhang2023domain} learn the weights for each model, without making any changes to the models themselves.
-For example, EMEA \cite{wang2021efficient} employs entropy minimization to update the ensemble coefficients before each model.
-GDU \cite{foll2022gated} directly obtains the weight by calculating the similarity between the test embedding and the domain embeddings associated with each model.
-Besides, GPR \cite{jain2011online} is one of the early works for test-time adaptation that only adjusts the network predictions instead of the pre-trained model.
+LAME \citep{boudiaf2022parameter} utilizes neighbor consistency to enforce consistent assignments on neighboring points in the feature space, without modifying the pre-trained model.
+Upon multiple pre-trained models learned from the source data, a few works \citep{wang2021efficient,zhang2023domain} learn the weights for each model, without making any changes to the models themselves.
+For example, EMEA \citep{wang2021efficient} employs entropy minimization to update the ensemble coefficients before each model.
+GPR \citep{jain2011online} is one of the early works that only adjusts the network predictions instead of the pre-trained model.
 In particular, it bootstraps the more difficult faces in an image from the more easily detected faces and adopts Gaussian process regression to encourage smooth predictions for similar patches.